-A copyright on a user interface copyright means a government-imposed monopoly on its use.
+A copyright on a user interface means a government-imposed monopoly on its use.
 In the example of the typewriter, this would mean that each manufacturer would be forced to arrange the keys in a different layout.
+While many software user interfaces involve screen displays, not all aspects of a screen display are part of the interface.
+Some details can be changed without altering the rules of use that a user must learn.